-On April 19, 2011, the Federal Reserve Board proposed a rule to implement Dodd-Frank's ability to repay requirements.2 The Federal Reserve's proposal would have required creditors to determine a consumer's ability to repay a mortgage before making the loan and would have established minimum mortgage underwriting standards.
-The proposal applied to all consumer mortgages and provided four options for complying with the ability to repay requirement: (1) a creditor could meet the general ability to repay standard by considering and verifying specified underwriting factors, such as the consumer's income or assets; (2) a creditor could make a "qualified mortgage," which provides the creditor with special protection from liability, if the loan does not have certain features; (3) a creditor operating predominantly in rural or underserved areas could make a balloon-payment qualified mortgage; and (4) a creditor could refinance a "non-standard mortgage" with risky features into a more stable "standard mortgage" with a lower monthly payment.
+On April 19, 2011, the Federal Reserve Board proposed a rule to implement Dodd-Frank's ability to repay requirements.
+The Federal Reserve's proposal would have required creditors to determine a consumer's ability to repay a mortgage before making the loan and would have established minimum mortgage underwriting standards.
+The proposal applied to all consumer mortgages and provided creditors with four options for complying with the ability to repay requirement: (1) by considering and verifying specified underwriting factors, such as the consumer's income or assets; (2) by making a "qualified mortgage," which provides the creditor with special protection from liability, if the loan does not have certain features; (3) for creditors operating predominantly in rural or underserved areas, by making a balloon-payment qualified mortgage; and (4) by refinancing a